 Drawing on these, as well as on the targeted initiative to respond effectively to the international threat of terrorism, adopted by the Council on 15 April 2002, the Council Secretariat and the Commission have drawn up a set of basic principles defining the broad lines for an EU strategy against proliferation of WMD.
 In addition to these basic principles an Action Plan has also been elaborated.
-It contains a series of short and medium term specific measures for action in the months to
+It contains a series of short and medium term specific measures for action in the months to come.

 1. The proliferation of all weapons of mass destruction (i.e. biological, chemical and nuclear weapons) and means of delivery such as ballistic missiles constitutes a threat to international peace and security.
 These weapons are different from other weapons not only because of their capacity to cause death on a large scale but also because they could destabilise the international system.

 2. The acquisition of WMD or related materials by terrorists would represent an additional threat to the international system with potentially uncontrollable consequences.
 Armed with weapons or materials of mass destruction terrorists could inflict damage that in the past only states with large armies could achieve.

 3. An EU strategy against the proliferation of WMD needs to be based on a common assessment of global proliferation threats.
 The EU Situation Centre has prepared and will continuously update a threat assessment using all available sources; our intelligence services should keep this issue under review and remain engaged in this process.